kous500/CurveBuilding/README.md

 WorldEdit or FastAsyncWorldEdit required.
 CurveBuilding is compatible with Bukkit and Fabric.

-To request other versions or features, please comment on the [Discussions](https://github.com/kous500/CurveBuilding/discussions).
-Consider [donating](https://github.com/sponsors/kous500) for prioritized requests.
+If you have suggestions for other versions or features, please comment on the [Discussions](https://github.com/kous500/CurveBuilding/discussions).

 ## Detailed description and downloads